ria08/return-risk-analyzer/README.md

 - ⚠️ **Risk Alerts Page** – View flagged high-return-risk orders from the database
 - 📦 **High Freight Orders** – View orders with freight cost over a threshold
-- 🔄 **Auto-refresh enabled** – New risky orders added in MySQL will reflect every 10 seconds
+- 🔄 **Auto-refresh enabled** – New risky orders added in database will reflect every 10 seconds
 - 💡 **Expandable** – Add dashboard, filters, or charts with Streamlit/Plotly later

 ## 📁 Folder Structure